Penguin Place logo

 Do Macaroni Penguins and Royal Penguins live in the same area?

-Macaroni Penguins are found in South Georgia, Falkland Islands, Crozet Islands, Kerguelen Islands, Heard Island, South Sandwich Islands.
-Royal Penguins are found in Macquarie Island (Australia).
+No, their ranges do not overlap.
+Macaroni Penguins are found in South Georgia, Falkland Islands, Crozet Islands, Kerguelen Islands, Heard Island, South Sandwich Islands, while Royal Penguins live in Macquarie Island (Australia).
+This geographic separation means they face different environmental pressures and predator communities.

 More Comparisons